A good accountant may not succeed in selling a product, and a good salesperson may not be a good copywriter.

 An accountant, for example, must be able to reconcile bank statements.
 An architect or marketer, in comparison, does not need that knowledge.
 Similarly, preparing corporate presentations is a skill most accountants won’t use.

-However, the common skills you should have are:
+However, the common sales skills you should have are:

 - Product knowledge